TPReal/tp-vector/README.md

 <br> The font is fetched from [Google Fonts](https://fonts.google.com/) and
 embedded in the generated SVG.
 See the [External resources](wiki/external.md) page for more details.

+_Note:_ If the text using a web font is misaligned, refreshing the page should help.

 <details><summary>Code</summary>